lamhq/tech-notes/pages/devops/aws/infrastructure.md

 Example: `us-east-1`, `ap-northeast-1`, ...

-Choose the Right AWS Region:
+To choose the right AWS Region:
 - **Latency**: choose a Region that is close to your user base.
 - **Price**: prices may vary from one Region to another.
 - **Service availability**: Some services may not be available in some Regions.